 A native garden design involves more than appreciating native Australian plants since it provides the ideal solution for outdoor success in Sydney’s environment.

-Native garden design involves more than planting shrubs because it requires creating areas which display the best attributes of nature alongside your way of living.
+Native landscaping involves more than planting shrubs because it requires creating areas which display the best attributes of nature alongside your way of living.

 Why people are more often than not choosing native garden design

 The summer sun produces dry temperatures in Sydney while winter months remain mild so both conditions welcome regional plant species.
-Native garden design describes an architectural practice that selects plants from natural origins according to their native adaptability of the surrounding environment.
+Designing with natives an architectural practice that selects plants from natural origins according to their native adaptability of the surrounding environment.
 These botanical species can survive in dry environments as well as harsh sea conditions that pose difficulties for most imported plant species.
 Native garden plants provide dual advantages because they reduce water needs and support local bird and bee and butterfly populations making them an even better choice.

 Native garden design serves as an excellent solution for people who wish to have minimal upkeep gardens with reduced water requirements.
 Plants that grow naturally in the region can survive on their own rainfall and thus necessitate minimum irrigation expenditure.
 The solution exists for anyone seeking a minimal-effort outdoor space that requires little care.